sxsw/rfm/README.md

 This version will refuse to update the database and raise an error if the record was modified after it was loaded but before it was saved.

 Record objects also have portals.
-While the portals in a ResultSet tell you about the tables and fields the portals show, the portals in a Record have the actual data.
+While the portals in a Resultset tell you about the tables and fields the portals show, the portals in a Record have the actual data.
 For example, if an Order record has Line Item records, you could do this:

 	   my_order = order_layout.any[0]  # the [0] is important!
 	   my_lines = my_order.portals["Line Items"]